Connect ReqView with Atlassian Jira Cloud to benefit from an integrated solution for application/product lifecycle management (ALM/PLM).

 { "jiraFields": { "Description": "Story" }}

-You can fetch information about exported Jira issues (e.g. issue URL, status, assignee, sprint) and display it in ReqView documents or traceability reports.
+You can fetch the following information about exported Jira issues (e.g. issue URL, status, assignee, sprint, release versions) and display it in table views:

-Fetched information from Jira is stored in custom attributes of the exported document.
-Define custom attributes storing Jira issues as read-only by readOnly
+The information fetched from Jira is stored in Custom Attributes of the exported document.
+We recommend that you define attributes for storing Jira information as follows:

 flag to true

-Example: In the Document Attributes dialog, define new external read-only custom attributes jiraUrl and jiraStatus to fetch the URL link and status of exported Jira issues as follows:
+In the Document Attributes dialog, define ReqView custom attributes jiraUrl, jiraStatus and jiraFixVersions to store information fetched from Jira as follows:

 If you enable the ReqView Connector for Jira, you will be able to trace requirements between ReqView and Jira in both directions by URL links.